QuantInsti/code-review/code_review_guide.md

 ### Documentations, debugging and logging
 + required logs are present
 + debug codes, if present, are clearly identified
-+ do not catch all exceptions
++ do not catch all exceptions in a generic single line
 + catch expressions are fine-grained to capture specific exception
 + exceptions, once caught are re-raised, unless it is intended by design
 + all variable and function names should capture their purpose if possible